- Research snails with a walk-around-the-room activity

 More advanced learners may work on the Walk-Around-the-Room Handout independently.
 ELL learners may work with an English-only student.
 More advanced learners may also create other ideas to try with the snails.
 All learners can make observations and participate with the experiment for hands on learning.

-- Snail Olympics: set up obstacle courses for the snails and race.
+- Host the Snail Olympics!
+Set up obstacle courses for the snails and race them.

 - Graph the class results of the snail experiments.

-Demonstrate for your parents how a snail travels.
-Explain why a snail needs a small house.
-Tell your parent three facts you learned about snails.
+Have students demonstrate for their families how a snail travels.
+Encourage them to explain why a snail needs a small house and tell their families three facts they learned about snails.

-- Were the students able to complete the research?
+- Were students able to complete the research?

-- Were the students able to identify parts of the snail?
+- Were students able to identify parts of the snail?

-- Were the students on task in their groups?
+- Were students on task in their groups?

-- Can the students correctly use the ruler to measure the snail?
+- Did students correctly use the ruler to measure the snail?